Energinet-DataHub/green-energy-hub/docs/test-data/process-regarding-test-data.md

 The dataset's IDs will be unique to avoid problems when the test data migration from the ENDK Datahub 2 commence.

 As evident from the master data attributes listed above, this dataset will only contain a limited set of data.
 However, using the dataset as the foundation, teams will be able to create mocked data and associate these with a meaningful set of master data.
-Generation of mock data (and the ownership of these) will be the responsibility of the team that needs to run a test suite, e.g. infra domain integration tests.
+Generation of mock data (and the ownership of these) will be the responsibility of the team that needs to run a test suite, e.g. intra domain integration tests.

 ## Where to find and how to update